 - The aim of Digipolis Circular and Bioeconomy Centre is to generate a model of industrial symbiosis built around the CE.
-Its founders and co-actors are Digipolis, the City of Kemi and Lapland University of Applied Sciences. - Digipolis has already been established in 1993. - The next steps new openings have been: - 2008-2016 Expertise on Arctic conditions & Industry, novel wood constructions: CLT development platform - o 2012- Ecosystem of the Arctic Industry Innovation Platform - o 2014- Arctic Industry and Circular Economy Cluster management

-2016- Digipolis chosen as key actor in national circular economy roadmap and implementation of the key project activities

-Some words about Finland: Finland is a forerunner in the CE - the first country in the world to draw up a national road map for the Circular Economy Action Programme, whose goal was to create a common vision for society to promote CE and to define the most effective means for achieving the vision.
+Its founders and co-actors are Digipolis, the City of Kemi and Lapland University of Applied Sciences. - Digipolis has already been established in 1993. - The next steps new openings have been: - $\circ~$ 2008-2016 Expertise on Arctic conditions & Industry, novel wood constructions: CLT development platform - 2012- Ecosystem of the Arctic Industry Innovation Platform - o 2014- Arctic Industry and Circular Economy Cluster management - 2016- Digipolis chosen as key actor in national circular economy roadmap and implementation of the key project activities common vision for society to promote CE and to define the most effective means for achieving the vision.
 This was already in 2016 under the leadership of Sitra, the Finnish Innovation Fund.
 In March 2019 an updated version has been published - Finland's road map to the CE 2.0 - which shows the route until 2025.

+Some words about Finland: Finland is a forerunner in the CE - the first country in the world to draw up a national road map for the Circular Economy Action Programme, whose goal was to create a